-- Once the resume is shortlisted, investment banks will call for the first round of interview which could be either face to face, telephonic or video conferencing.
+- Once the resume is shortlisted, investment banks will call for the first round of interviews which could be either face to face, telephonic, or video conferencing.

 - Next, if the candidate is shortlisted after the first round he will be called for the final round which will be similar to ‘Superday’ process of on-campus recruitment.
 The candidate will have a series of interviews with bankers at each level.